EL1909/PirateWar/README.md

     - **get_user_input**: Ask for input and verifies if valid, will run until a valid input.
     - **count_hit_ships**: Runs loop thru the table and when finds an "X" fills the hit_ship variable.

-- **choose_difficulty** function allows the player to choose game type and stablish the variable to be used as board size.
+- **choose_difficulty** Allows the player to choose game type and stablish the variable to be used as board size.
+We set the length of the board using chr(65 + i) to convert the ASCII value to the corresponding letter.

 - **run_game** function starts the game, stablishing the lenght of the board.